 Stain remover wipes

-What should I wear in San Francisco?
+What to wear in San Francisco

 When it comes to clothes for San Francisco, almost anything goes – and that’s part of the appeal of this city.
 In a place that’s known for being liberal, alternative, and a little out there, there isn’t much that would make locals bat an eye.
 Combine that attitude with the state’s namesake “California casual”style, and you don’t have much to worry about.
 Not surprisingly, there are few occasions that would call for high heels.
 Given the city’s steep hills and uneven roads, the best shoes for San Francisco are definitely flats.